massimo-zaniboni/asterisell-v5/doc/website/development.rst

 How Generating UI Web Modules
 -----------------------------

-Inside the Symfony DEV Container:
+Inside the Symfony Docker DEV Container in:

 ::